lifefram/lf/README.md

-# lf
-Content publication and storage platform powered by WordPress and IPFS.

 This repository contains WordPress theme and plugins that we used to publish and store biographical content.
 We use nft.storage to store files on IPFS.
 Visit [nft.storage](https://nft.storage) to sign-up for free and create your own API key.

 Then, insert your API key at wp-content\plugins\advanced-classifieds-and-directory-pro-premium\admin\partials\listings\acadp-admin-upload-files-display.php at approximately line 347 as shown below.